-After a successful defense.
+After a successful defense

 Provided that you pass your defense, you will have all committee members sign a title page that contains lines for their signatures.
-Give a copy of the title/acceptance pages to the Graduate Program Coordinator after the defense meeting for saving in your student file.
-You will also be responsible for uploading the signed copies to the my graduation checklist on canvas.
-Often a dissertation committee will ask that you make some changes to the document before it is submitted to the College.
-You must be enrolled in at least I credit hour of dissertation credit while making these changes.
+You must upload the signed title/acceptance page to the My Graduation Checklist in Canvas, as well as provide the title/acceptance pages to the Graduate Program Coordinator after the defense meeting for saving in your student file.
+Often, a dissertation committee will ask that you make some changes to the document before it is submitted to the College.
+You must be enrolled in at least 1 credit hour of dissertation credit while making these changes.
 Should you take longer than 6 months to complete the changes to your dissertation, you must enroll in 3 credit hours per semester until the revision is completed.
 Once these changes are made and you have your advisor's approval, you will electronically submit your dissertation to the College.
-This process is described at: http://www.graduate.ku.edu/etd/submitting.
-You must have at least one copy of your dissertation bound; however, most students have a second copy bound to place on their bookshelf for posterity.
+This process is described on the Graduate Studies site.
 You are required to submit to the Department one electronic copy of your thesis (give these to the Graduate Program Coordinator).
 Finally, you will need to pay your fees to the Graduate School (see the same website).
-See https://coga.ku.edu/doctoral-degree-checklist for more information on completing your paperwork for graduation.
+See The Doctoral Degree Checklist for more information on completing your paperwork for graduation.